I-1-2-12.Fee Agreements — Evaluation Policy

-If SSA determined that the claimant is mentally incapable of managing his/her funds or is in the process of evaluating the claimant's mental capability, the effectuating component will defer sending notice regarding the amount of the fee under the fee agreement until SSA has selected a representative payee.
+If SSA determined that the claimant is mentally incapable of managing the claimant's own funds or is in the process of evaluating the claimant's mental capability, the effectuating component will defer sending notice regarding the amount of the fee under the fee agreement until SSA has selected a representative payee.

-The decision maker will act on the most recently negotiated and signed fee agreement SSA received before the date of the favorable decision, even if a prior agreement in the file meets the requirements for approval.
+The decision maker will act on the latest fee agreement received before the date of the favorable decision, even if a prior agreement in the file meets the requirements for approval.

 The decision maker will not disapprove a fee agreement solely because it contains a provision stating that:

-The representative has the right to seek review of the amount that otherwise would be the maximum fee under § 206(a)(2)(A) of the Social Security Act.
+The representative has the right to seek review of the amount that otherwise would be the maximum fee under section 206(a)(2)(A) of the Act.

-The representative may request administrative review (under § 206(a)(3)(A) of the Social Security Act) of the amount of the fee if the past-due benefits do not exceed a certain amount.
+The representative may request administrative review (under section 206(a)(3)(A) of the Act) of the amount of the fee if the past-due benefits do not exceed a certain amount.

-A named third party will pay the representative a fee equal to the lesser of 25 percent of the past-due benefits or $7,200 (or other specified dollar amount pursuant to the Act), and the claimant will have no financial liability for paying the authorized fee.
+A named third party will pay the representative a fee equal to the lesser of 25 percent of the past-due benefits or $7,200 (or other specified dollar amount pursuant to the Act), and the claimant and any auxiliary beneficiary will have no financial liability for paying the authorized fee.

 The representative will charge interest on the unpaid balance of the authorized fee.